-- conditions on the fireground or other site of emergency operations that are beyond the scope of the limited purposes of these Gloves; - unauthorized modifications, repairs or replacement of components of the Gloves not otherwise in compliance with LION's specifications; and - the addition of accessories that are not approved by LION as compatible with NFPA 1971 Compliant Gloves.
-If you have questions about whether accessories will degrade the performance of your Gloves below the NFPA 1971 Standards, contact LION or a LION TotalCare[®] Center.
+- conditions at the incident beyond the scope of the limited purposes of these Gloves; - unauthorized modifications, repairs or replacement of components of the Gloves not otherwise in compliance with LION's specifications; and - the addition of accessories that are not approved by LION as compatible with NFPA 1999 Compliant Work Gloves.
+If you have questions about whether accessories will degrade the performance of your Gloves, contact LION or a LION TotalCare® Center.